Eggscantfly/Sonic-Stall-RedButton-Emu/README.md

 1. Open the project in your IDE.
 2. Add `main.cpp` to the source.
-3. Configure include/lib paths as above.
+3. Configure include/lib with SDL2 & SDL2_Image.
 4. Place the `Contents/` folder next to the compiled executable.

 ---